Civil Partnership Ceremonies

 Civil Partnership Ceremonies are conducted by the Registrar and take place in the designated Office venues or in another venue which has been licensed for partnership ceremonies.
 See: Approved Places for Civil Partnerships.

-A Civil Partnership is a relationship between two people of the same sex, which is formed when they register as civil partners of one another.
+A Civil Partnership is a relationship between two people, which is formed when they register as civil partners of one another.
 Two people can register provided:

-You may make a provisional booking by telephone the office in the district you wish to have your Civil Partnership in.
-This will reserve the date, time and the registrar until official notice is given.
+You may make a provisional booking by telephoning the office in the district you wish to have your Civil Partnership in.
+This will reserve the date, time and the Registrar until official notice is given.

 You do not however have to initially make a provisional booking; you may just make a definite booking by completing the following:

 Notice of Civil Partnership may be given within 12 months of the date of the Civil Partnership Ceremony.

 Before you can have a civil partnership, you and your partner need to complete a Civil Partnership notice form and produce essential documents. www.nidirect.gov.uk/gro